Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IExecuteWithObject.md

 ### ExecuteWithObject(object parameter, TResult result)

-Executes the object with the object parameter.The class implementing this interface is responsible for casting the parameter to the right type and to determine whether`null` is allowed as parameter.
+Executes the object with the object parameter.
+The class implementing this interface is responsible for casting the parameter to the right type and to determine whether`null` is allowed as parameter.

 #### Parameters